-From 2001 through 2005 Matthias Goerne taught as an honorary professor for song interpretation at the Robert Schumann Academy of Music in Duesseldorf.
-In 2001 Matthias Goerne was appointed Honorary Member of the Royal Academy of Music in London.
-Born in Weimar, he studied with Hans-Joachim Beyer in Leipzig, with Elisabeth Schwarzkopf and Dietrich Fischer-Dieskau.
+From 2001 through 2005 Matthias Goerne taught as an honorary professor of song interpretation at the Robert Schumann Academy of Music in Düsseldorf.
+In 2001, Matthias Goerne was appointed Honorary Member of the Royal Academy of Music in London.
+Born in Weimar, he studied with Hans-Joachim Beyer in Leipzig, and with Elisabeth Schwarzkopf and Dietrich Fischer-Dieskau.

 Highlights in the 2011/12 season included a tour with the Vienna Philharmonic, appearances at the Vienna State Opera and the Saito Kinen Festival (Bluebeard with Seiji Ozawa) and song recitals with Christoph Eschenbach and Leif Ove Andsnes in Paris, Vienna and New York (Carnegie Hall).

 In 2012/13, Matthias Goerne sang Wolfram at the Bavarian State Opera and Amfortas in concert version with the Teatro Real in Madrid.
 Concert highlights included appearances with the Orchestre de Paris (Bluebeard), Berlin Philharmonic (War Requiem), Leipzig Gewandhausorchester (Beethoven Nine), Filarmonica del Teatro alla Scala (Mahler Lieder), San Francisco Symphony (Wagner arias) as well as song recitals with Pierre-Laurent Aimard and three Schubert cycles with Christoph Eschenbach at the Vienna Musikverein, among many others.